Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ AR-11, Alien’s Change of Address Card

 If you have forgotten to file your AR-11, make sure you do so as soon as possible to avoid any potential issues.
 If you are in any way concerned about your ability to accurately complete the form, contact an immigration lawyer who can help you navigate through any issues.

 File your AR-11 as soon as possible after moving to avoid any potential problems.
 It must be completed within 10 days of your change of address.
 Fill out the form completely and accurately.
 If you have any trouble filling it out, get help from an expert at Scott D. Pollock and Associates.
-Our team of lawyers has over 30 years of experience in immigration law.
+Our team of lawyers with over 30 years of experience in immigration law can assist you with understanding deportation lawyer cost and how it might impact your case.

 You only need to report your most recent address on the form—not all of your previous addresses.